-Located near Puerto Rico and encompassing most of the island of Hispaniola (with neighbor nation Haiti), the Dominican Republic is home to nearly 11 million citizens, ranking number 85 among the world’s countries by population.
-Santo Domingo, the country’s capital city, boasts a population of more than 2 million, and with several more cities that are home to hundreds of thousands of people each, it’s not surprising that 85% of the island’s population is considered urban.
+Located near Puerto Rico and encompassing most of the island of Hispaniola (with neighbor nation Haiti), the Dominican Republic is home to more than 11 million citizens, ranking number 84 among the world’s countries by population.
+Santo Domingo, the country’s capital city, boasts a population of around 3 million, and with several more cities that are home to hundreds of thousands of people each, it’s not surprising that 85% of the island’s population is considered urban.

 Rules and Requirements for Homeschooling in the Dominican Republic

 There really aren’t many specific laws when it comes to homeschooling in the Dominican Republic.
 The country’s Constitution states that “The family is responsible for the education of its members and has the right to choose the type of education of their minor children.”